eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 > Note that this is contrary to cases where a Wallet Unit receives a request for presentation of either PID or (Q)EAA.

-Rationale: The wallet operates at different security levels depending on the action it is to perform.
+> Rationale: The wallet operates at different security levels depending on the action it is to perform.
 It is sufficient for the pseudonyms functionality to operate at a lower level of security as it does not involve any Personally Identifiable Information (PII).
-Note that
+Additionally, this aligns directly with the WebAuthn specification.

 ##### Requirement